-Nepal mourns after deadly plane crash kills at least 66
+Nepal mourns after plane crash kills at least 68

 The bodies are being kept in the Pokhara Academy of Health and Science, Western Hospital.
 Gyan Khakda, a police spokesperson in the district, said 31 bodies have been identified and will be handed over to family after officials finish post mortem reports.
 The bodies of foreigners and those that are unrecognizable will be sent to Kathmandu for further investigation.

-On Sunday, Twitter was awash with images and that showed plumes of smoke billowing from the crash site, about 1.6 kilometers (nearly a mile) away from Pokhara International Airport.
+On Sunday, Twitter was awash with images that showed plumes of smoke billowing from the crash site, about 1.6 kilometers (nearly a mile) away from Pokhara International Airport.
 The aircraft’s fuselage was split into multiple parts that were scattered down the gorge.

 Hours after dark, scores of onlookers remained crowded around the crash site near the airport in the resort town of Pokhara as rescue workers combed the wreckage on the edge of the cliff and in the ravine below.